OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table/README.md

 # 🐞 CSS Challenge: Responsive Pricing Table

 This challenge focuses on creating a responsive pricing table using CSS.
-We'll aim for a clean, modern design that adapts well to different screen sizes.
-We'll leverage CSS Grid for layout and some simple CSS3 properties for styling.
-No Tailwind CSS will be used in this example for clarity and to showcase fundamental CSS techniques.
+The goal is to build a clean, visually appealing table that adapts seamlessly to different screen sizes.
+We'll use plain CSS for this example to focus on fundamental layout techniques.

 ## Description of the Styling

-The pricing table will consist of three pricing plans: Basic, Pro, and Premium.
-Each plan will have a title, a list of features, a price, and a call-to-action button.
-The table will be responsive, adapting gracefully to smaller screens by stacking the columns vertically.
-We'll use subtle gradients and shadows to enhance the visual appeal.
+The pricing table will consist of three columns representing different pricing plans (e.g., Basic, Pro, Premium).
+Each plan will have a title, a price, and a list of features.
+The table should be centered horizontally on the page and have clear visual separation between plans.
+Responsive design is key – on smaller screens, the table should stack vertically to avoid horizontal scrolling.

 ## Full Code